Fochteloërveen

-The Fochteloërveen is part of the remains of a vast peat moor in the northern part of the Netherlands.
-Most of the peat has been dug out in the past.
-Like all Dutch peat areas the quality of the habitats, especially of active raised bog, was impoverished severely during the last decades.
-In 1999 the hydrological conditions of the most species rich peat area of the peat bog were improved by an ingenious combination of dams.
-The project resulted in the active development of Sphagnum species and other characteristic peat bog species in this area.
+The Fochteloërveen is one of the last remnants of a once‑vast peat moor in the northern Netherlands.
+Most of the peat was extracted in the past, and—as in all Dutch peatlands—the quality of the habitats, particularly the active raised bog, declined sharply over recent decades.
+In 1999, the hydrological conditions of the most species‑rich part of the bog were restored through an ingenious system of dams.
+This intervention triggered renewed development of Sphagnum species and other characteristic peat‑bog flora.

 Wet Sphagnum